OdeStaples/MOOC-Java/3 - operators.md

 - This has to do with the internal workings of strings as well as how variable comparison is implemented in Java.
 In practice, the comparison is affected by how much information a variable can hold — strings can hold a limitless amount of characters, whereas integers, floating-point numbers, and boolean values always contain a single number or value only.
 Variables that always contain only one number or value can be compared using an equals sign, whereas this doesn't work for variables containing more information.
 We will return to this topic later in this course.

+- Each call to `nextLine()` creates a new `String` object, even if the input is the same.

-- When comparing strings we use the `equals`-command, which is related to string variables.
+- When comparing strings we use the `equals` command, which is related to string variables.
 The command works in the following way:

 ```java
 Scanner reader = new Scanner(System.in);